lscgh/TicTacToePlugin/README.md

 **Opponent player**: The player who was invited to the game.

-**Field**: A single field in a game of tic-tac-toe that is either marked by one of the two players or neutral.
+**Field**: A single field in a game of Tic-Tac-Toe that is either marked by one of the two players or neutral.

 ## Usage